Jungyoonlim/study/May/May28(a).md

 }
 ```

+Debounce ensures that a function is only called after a certain quiet period has elapsed since the last event.

+- You bounce rapid fire calls into one eventual call.
+- Used for things like keystroke-driven searches, window-resize handlers, or any scenario where you don't want to flood an API or handler with too many calls.

 ## 2. Throttle

 Implement a throttle function that ensures a function is called at most once in a specified time period.